 For ladies, gay men and yankees, pour yourself a large glass of Pinot Grigio.
 Everyone else, pour a shot of Patron.
 I recommend Anejo but the recipe permits some discretion here.
 Sip through the following steps.

 Pour vegetable oil into your deep fryer or pot.
 Do not succumb to the temptation to reuse oil.
 This is an excommunicable offense for fish.
-If the oil looks like sweet tea, you may use it for french fries or fried chicken on a day of the week that ends in Y but starts with a letter other than F. If it looks like the coffee they serve at the Waffle House, put it on Craigslist for free and someone will pick it up.
+If the oil looks like sweet tea, you may use it for french fries or fried chicken on a day of the week that ends in Y but … Read the rest

 This is Dad’s Special Pizza Sauce.
 Adults and children alike will love you if you get them to help in preparation.